-KRemembering Ed Flanders who died February 22, 1995
+Remembering Ed Flanders who died on this day, February 22, in 1995.

 The award-winning series was about the lives and dedication of the doctors and nurses at run-down, under-funded St. Eligius Hospital in the slums of South Boston that became “a sanctuary for the underdog and the downtrodden,” to quote a reviewer.

 One of the best actors among a marvelous cast that included Denzel Washington, Mark Harmon, Ed Begley Jr. and David Morse, was Ed Flanders, who played Dr. Westphall, the Director of Medicine who was regarded as the heart and soul of the hospital.

 Flanders received eight Emmy nominations as Outstanding Lead Actor in a TV Series and won three times.